 Drivers do not normally factor in their personality when they think of their attitude to driving.
-They most often refer to driving in the third party, “Too many hog the middle lane,” “Too many pointers”, “People just use the outside lane as a race track.”
+They most often refer to driving in the third party, “Too many hog the middle lane,” “Too many go fast pointers”, “People just use the outside lane as a race track.”

 But I purport that experience and skill are not the only factors which will determine your driving ability.
 I am a Head Hunter and Career Coach and from my research and experience of interviewing over 25,000 candidates have discovered 4 distinct personality types: The Influencer, Supporter, Analyst and Creative.

 See if you can identify your type?